Clemens' son among familiar names on Day 2 of MLB draft

 The Yankees have gone mound heavy in the opening 10 rounds, taking nine pitchers among those picks — including eight from the college ranks.

+Washington, which already has shortstop Trea Turner, drafted Missouri State right-hander Trey Turner — no relation — in the 10th round.

-Rounds 3-10 were held via conference calls with teams, with Minnesota righty Brian Glowicki wrapping up the day as pick No. 315 by the Cubs.
+Rounds 3-10 were held via conference calls with teams, with University of Minnesota righty Brian Glowicki wrapping up the day as pick No. 315 by the Cubs.

 The first two rounds were Monday night at MLB Network studios, leading off with Minnesota taking California high school shortstop Royce Lewis at No. 1.